1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 We use Github actions as a continious integration process to automatically test the plugin using the following PHP and WordPress versions:

-* PHP 8.1 and above
+* PHP 8.2 and above
-* WordPress 6.1 and above
+* WordPress 6.8 and above

 We generally assume that the most recent version of WooCommerce is in use and use that for testing across the supported PHP and WordPress versions.
+This is done using a test martrix in the Github CI process.

 ### Introduction and main concepts